apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ![Apify Console two-factor authentication section](./images/console-account-two-factor-disabled.png)

-If it's not enabled click on the **Enable** button you should see the two-factor setup view.
+If it's not enabled, click on the **Enable** button.
+You should see the two-factor setup view.

 ### Authenticator app setup